The choice to rent heavy equipment or purchase it outright is a big decision and largely depends on your usage.

 Buying vs. Renting Heavy Equipment

 When does it make sense to rent heavy equipment?
-The average cost to rent an excavator, for example, would be $1,000 per day, versus the price of a brand new one of $100,000 and up.
+The average cost to rent an excavator, for example, would be $1,000 per day, versus the price of a brand new one being $100,000 and up.
 If you are a construction company that handles multiple projects, investing this much for one piece of equipment would make sense.
 With frequent use, you can recoup your investment and generate more revenue for your business if you operate using your own machines.

-However, if you are looking to complete a short-term construction project and do not foresee future upcoming projects, renting would be a smarter move.
+However, if you are looking to complete a short-term construction project and do not foresee future upcoming projects, renting heavy machinery would be a smarter move.
 Take note that equipment naturally depreciates whether or not you use it.
 Keeping a machine idle for a long time not only waters your investment down but also exposes your equipment to degradation.

 Be Prepared for the Cost of Heavy Equipment with Charter Capital